 Two weeks ago the grocery stores put out the rubber boots for sale.
 The gardening sections exchanged their display of snow blowers to lawn mowers despite green-up typically isn’t before mid May.
-The first signs of spring even though temperatures were still in the negative double digits (less than -23.3o).
+In Alaska, greenup is like pushing a button.
+The first signs of spring even though temperatures were still in the negative double digits (less than -23.3oC)

 Last week the temperatures finally were above the freezing point during daytime.
 Snow-melt set on.
 Since the drainage system was still at below freezing temperatures the melt-water froze upon flowing into the sinks.
 The results?
 The drainage system gets clogged with ice.
 Consequently, all further melt-water has no way to go.
 Huge puddles exist all over town.
 Of course, gutters have the same fate.
 Water drops from the roofs, sometimes building long icicles.